mgatsby900/LearnAnalytics-DoingMachineLearningwithAzureMLStudio/instructor_resources/Doing Machine Learning with Azure ML (3-day course).md

 3. Run the experiment, then click on "Deploy Web Service".
 On the new page that opens click on "New Web Services Experience".
 On this page, we can test and monitor our web service.
 4. Under "Basic" click on the link called "Test endpoint".
 Under "input1", fill in the following values for the inputs: `body-style = sedan`, `horsepower = 102`, and `city-mpg = 18`.
 Then scroll down and click on "Test Request Response".
 Under "output1" you should now see the predicted price in the field called "Scored Labels".
-5. Is this an example of batch prediction or a case-by-case?
+5. Is this an example of batch prediction or online?
 Why were the other input fields not required?
 6. Browse around the other sections and see if you can guess what each section is used for.

 --------------------------------------------------------------------------------